learn-co-curriculum/hs-forms-study-guide/README.md

 + Notice we've also included an input tag with `type="submit"`.
 This is VERY important because it creates a submit button.
 Our users can't submit anything without it.

 + When a user hits the submit button a ton of information is sent from the browser back to the server.
-It looks a little like this:
+It looks something like this:

 ![img](https://dl.dropboxusercontent.com/u/3026743/form-data.jpg)